-If you have applied online, you can check the progress of your application.
+If you applied online, you can check the progress of your application.

-If your claim for compensation has been successful, you will also be entitled to claim back any reasonable costs and expenses you paid out making your claim.
+If your claim for compensation is successful, you will also be entitled to claim certain costs and expenses you paid to make your claim.
 This includes legal and other professional fees.

 If your claim is not successful, or an agreement on the amount payable cannot be reached, you will be sent a formal Notice of Decision.

-If you are unhappy with the decision made by Compensation Services, you can seek to appeal the decision at the County Court.
+If you're unhappy with the decision made by Compensation Services, you can appeal the decision at the County Court.